 Subscribe NowAdvertisement

 Milwaukee Tool says the service hub will eventually repair 100,000 tools a year, with local tradespeople and DIYers able to drop off their tools directly to the building for repair.

 “Fixing tools is one of the most important things we do for our customers,” Myers said.
-“We’ve been needing to add square footage in our factory service centres, especially in Eastern Canada, for a few years now.
+“We’ve been looking to add square footage in our factory service centres, especially in Eastern Canada, for a few years now.
 This is a big commitment for us to make sure we’re taking care of our customers, our end users and the tradespeople.”

 Myers also pledged to support skilled trades in Georgina.

-“We’re really excited to be part of the community,” Myers added.
+“We’re really excited to be part of the community,” Myers said.
 “Whether that means partnering with local trade schools, supporting workforce development, or simply being a good neighbour, we’re here for the long haul.”

-The arrival of Milwaukee Tool, a well-known national brand, builds on the recent momentum at the Keswick Business Park.
-In 2025, it added Pulp Moulded Products Inc. and Imperial Dade as tenants, joining Turf Care Canada.
-Together, the new companies are expected to bring more jobs and investment to the community.
+In 2025, the business park added Pulp Moulded Products Inc. and Imperial Dade as tenants, joining Turf Care Canada, the building’s first tenant.
+Together, the new companies are expected to create more jobs and attract additional investment to the community.

-“The Keswick Business Park continues to add more jobs, more tax base, and more economic growth,” Mayor Quirk added.
+“The Keswick Business Park continues to add more jobs, more tax base, and more economic growth,” Mayor Quirk said.
 “We want to work with our existing businesses, obviously, as much as we can.
 But it’s always good to attract new businesses as well, because that’s key to keeping an economy growing and a municipality vibrant.”

+Subscribe NowAdvertisement